HPI-SWA-Teaching/SWT17-Project-16/README.md

 request headerAt: 'aKey' put: 'aValue'. request data: 'some data'
 ```
-After costumizing your request you can send it via the session.
-You will get a Promise for the response.
-This allows you to make requests asyncronously.
+After customizing your request you can send it asynchronously via the session, which will return a Promise.
 ```
 promise := session send: request
 ```